-If you have an Australian Shepherd chances are they are the center of your universe and your best friend!
-Their unconditional love and affection is what we live for.
+If you have an Australian Shepherd then most likely they are the center of your universe and your best friend!
+Their unconditional love and affection are what we live for.
 When they look at us with those puppy dog eyes we melt and are ready to give them whatever their heart desires.

 But when does our attention and willingness to always give in go too far?

 If you have noticed your Australian Shepherd has started whining a lot then you may have your answer.

 Australian Shepherds whine or cry when they are trying to get your attention or communicate something to you such as hunger, anxiety, pain, separation anxiety or they want to play.
 Their whining may also indicate something is wrong.
 Their crying may be reinforced by your constant attention.